DoingData/java_apps-1/README.md

 ```
 USAGE: post "text" latitude:longitude
 ```
 This command will post a Tweet with the specified text and a geotag.
+For example `post "Hello #Toronto" 43.653225:-79.383186` will post the Tweet "Hello #Toronto" with Toronto as its location.

 **Delete a Tweet**
 ```